mahahassan25/feed-page-website/README.md

 Welcome to the GitHub repository for social media feed page.
 This project is a lightweight, fast, and easily navigable website built entirely with HTML, tailwind and ReactJS.
 Our goal is to provide an effortless online scrolling posts on social media website

+## Features

+-  **Lightweight and Fast:** The platform is designed to be fast-loading and lightweight, ensuring a smooth and responsive user experience.

+- **User-Friendly Interface:** The website features an intuitive and user-friendly interface, making it easy for users to scroll intercate with posts like adding reaction add comment share posts navigate to any page of persons whose add comments

+- **Responsive Design:** The website is built with a responsive design, ensuring a consistent and enjoyable experience across various devices and screen sizes.

 # Getting Started

   To get started with the feed page website , follow these steps: